Higher education in British Columbia: Focus on transferability and the creation of university colleges (1989–2007)

 The British Columbia Council on Admissions and Transfer (BCCAT) was created in 1989 to address the concerns about mobility and transferability of program credit throughout British Columbia, especially with regards to university colleges and students wanting to transfer from their local colleges to provincial universities.
 Between 1989 and 1995, four two-year community colleges became four-year degree-granting university-colleges: University College of the Cariboo, Malaspina University College, University College of the Fraser Valley, and Kwantlen University College.
 In 1993, Yukon College became a part of the BC credit transfer system.
 This same year, Aboriginal peoples in British Columbia established Wilp Wilxo'oskwhl Nisga'a, a community driven, student focused aboriginal post-secondary institute.
 In 1994, Vancouver Community College's Langara campus separated into an independent college, named Langara College.
 Also in 1994, the University of Northern British Columbia opened, and the Pacific Marine Institute merged with BCIT.
 Two Aboriginal education institutes — the Nicola Valley Institute of Technology and the Institute of Indigenous Government — were designated as public post-secondary institutions in 1995.
 That same year, the provincial government passed the College and Institute Act that provided university colleges, colleges, and institutes with authority to grant associate degrees, diplomas, and certificates.
 Also, 1995 saw the closure of Royal Roads Military College; yet by 1996, Royal Roads University opened on the same campus.

+In 1998, the Vancouver Institute for the Americas (VIA) opened independently in downtown Vancouver operating under the umbrella of the UBC Faculty of Education, University of British Columbia, dedicated to the research and projects implementation of education for sustainable development centered in the academic integration of the Americas, then in 2007 stopped operating and its Lectures were absorbed by UBC Vancouver Institute.

 In 1999, the Technical University of BC opened only to be shut down in 2002.
 Simon Fraser University assumed responsibility for the students and facilities of the former Technical University of BC and established its Surrey campus.
 Also in 2002, the Government of British Columbia passed the Degree Authorization Act that enabled private universities to grant BC degrees.
 The act also expanded degree-granting capacity for colleges (applied baccalaureates) and university-colleges and institutes (applied masters).

 The University College of the Cariboo and the Open Learning Agency amalgamated in 2005 to become Thompson Rivers University.
 Also in 2005, Okanagan University College is split to become UBC's Okanagan campus and Okanagan College, and the British Columbia government approves new private degree programs at Sprott Shaw College, University Canada West, and Columbia Colleges.
 In 2006, Canada and British Columbia's first private sector, for-profit, university, University Canada West, opens in Victoria.
 Former University of Victoria president, David Strong is the first president of UCW.
 A year later in 2007, Canada and British Columbia's first private, non-profit secular liberal arts and sciences university, Quest University Canada, opens in Squamish.
 Former UBC president, David Strangway is the first president of QUC.